cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce. 🌟 You can star to support our work!
 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions
 - [vercel/platforms](https://github.com/vercel/platforms) - A full-stack Next.js app with multi-tenancy and custom domain support.
 Built with Next.js App Router and the Vercel Domains API.
 - [gibbok/typescript-book](https://github.com/gibbok/typescript-book) - The Concise TypeScript Book: A Concise Guide to Effective Development in TypeScript.
 Free and Open Source.